Player

 Players will be able to scale objects up to a very large or negative value size.
 Limits should be put in place using

-to abort the edit.
+on_player_edit_attached_objectto abort the edit.

 - enable_camera_target(enable: bool) bool